 Once the profile is saved, you can verify the connection is correct by visiting the employee profile and looking at the experience section, you should be able to click on the company name and link through to your company.

-From your company page (viewing as a member), you can see all of the employees linked to your page:LinkedIn Company Page See Connected Employees
+From your company page (viewing as a member), you can see all of the employees linked to your page:LinkedIn company page for The Digital Marketing People showcasing employee connections and analytics chart, emphasizing lead generation and company visibility.

 Encourage Employees To Share Your Page Updates